 The New Town Hall (Neues Römer) is a town hall on the Main River in Frankfurt, Germany.
 The original building was the second as it stood opposite the Paulskirche and served as an administrative building of Prussia and the German Empire during the 19th century.
-The current Neue Römer building is now the seat of the city’s council.
+The current Neue Römer building is now the city council seat.

 See Related: Best Zip Lines in Germany

 3. Städel Museum

 The Städel Museum is an art museum with one of the country’s greatest collections.
-The Städel Art Institute and City Hall Gallery contain over 3,100 paintings, 660 sculptures, more than 4,600 photographs, and more than 100,000 drawings and prints.
+The Städel Art Institute and City Hall Gallery contain over 3,100 paintings, 660 sculptures, 4,600 photographs, and more than 100,000 drawings and prints.

 See Related: Best Books to Learn German

 4. Grüneburg Park

 Grüneburgpark is an urban park in Frankfurt, Germany.
-It was created in 1961 on the disused Stadtgut Grüneburg (Grüneburg Estate) and encompasses an area of 57 hectares with a length of 3.6 kilometers.
+It was created in 1961 on the disused Stadtgut Grüneburg (Grüneburg Estate) and encompassed an area of 57 hectares with a length of 3.6 kilometers.

 A wide range of attractions is presented throughout the year.
-There is an adventure playground and a petting zoo, as well as an area dedicated to children’s rail transport.
+There is an adventure playground, a petting zoo, and an area dedicated to children’s rail transport.
 A large outdoor swimming pool with grassed areas is set up in summer.

 The park has two lawns: the Schwanenweiher (Swan Lake) and the Fürstengraben (Prince’s Ditch).
 The various theme gardens cover more than 2 hectares.

-There is also a rose garden and a Japanese garden, as well as the Grüneburgpark’s two landmarks: the Mailänder Hochhaus (Milan skyscraper) and the wonderful Museum für Moderne Kunst (Museum of Modern Art).
+There is also a rose garden, a Japanese garden, and the Grüneburgpark’s two landmarks: the Mailänder Hochhaus (Milan skyscraper) and the wonderful Museum für Moderne Kunst (Museum of Modern Art).

 See Related: How to Find Cheap Flights to Germany